Mohammadjamiu/tahugo_updated/content/how-to-tech/what-version-of-gpt-is-chat-gpt-using.md

 ![gpt-3.5 turbo token](/images/gpt3-tokens-cost.webp "gpt-3.5 turbo token")

 The pricing for the ChatGPT API is $0.002 per 1000 tokens, which is roughly equivalent to 750 words.
 This pricing makes it significantly more cost-effective compared to using the GPT-3.5 models directly.

+Currently, ChatGPT have access to **GPT-4** which is the latest version of the GPT model, released in the 2023.
+It is a highly advanced language model with an estimated 100 trillion parameters, making it even more powerful than its predecessor, GPT-3 and GPT-3.5.